 Census records from the early part of the last century provide a glimpse into the undoubtedly fascinating biographies of these people that, with the help of the public, may become clearer.

-Although it has been difficult to find records of this sort from the time during which the home’s original owners – a widow by the name of Mrs. Mary Augustus King, widow of Edward L. King and her daughter Mary Leroy King – lived at the address, workers at the Society have been able to discover a potential gold mine in the 1910 US Federal Census.
+Although it has been difficult to find records of this sort from the time during which the home’s original owners – a widow by the name of Mrs. Mary Augustus King, widow of Edward L. King, and her daughter Mary Leroy King – lived at the address, workers at the Society discovered in 2014 through the 1910 US Federal Census.
 By this time, a banker named David Crawford Clark and his wife and daughter, lived at 991 Fifth Avenue with their eight servants whose personal information is below (sorted by name, country or city of origin, and year of arrival in U.S. where applicable):

 Hilda Benson, Cook, Sweden, 1889